jlangch/venice/doc/readme/shell-scripts.md

 ### A Venice Shebang script

-This shebang demo uses the Venice interpreter from an installed Venice REPL, having access to all the 3rd party libraries installed within the REPL.
+This shebang demo uses the Venice interpreter from an installed Venice REPL, giving the script access to all the 3rd party libraries installed within the REPL.

 **Prerequisites**